 Over time, the story goes, if a certain type of outcome consistently follows a particular behavior, this will affect the rate of future behaviors.

 Tradition vs. Necessity: Traditionally operant conditioning stories start with a relatively "random" behavior, but they could start with any behavior.
-Traditionally the story then introduces an arbitrary consequence, but in real-life situations we usually care about socially-mediated consequences.
-Traditionally many cycles for the consequence to make big changes in the frequency of future behavior, but sometimes the changes can be quite quick and others it can take a very long time.
-In the traditional story the consequence always follows the behavior, but there are many cool affects that we know about when it does not the consequence is intermittent (i.e., the "schedule of reinforcement").
+Traditionally, the story then introduces an arbitrary consequence, but in real-life situations, we usually care about socially-mediated consequences.
+Traditionally it takes many cycles for the consequence to make big changes in the frequency of future behavior, but sometimes the changes can be quite quick and others it can take a very long time.
+In the traditional story, the consequence always follows the behavior, but there are many cool effects that we know about when it does not the consequence is intermittent (i.e., the "schedule of reinforcement").
 Traditionally the consequence has to be immediately following the behavior, though there are some exceptions, you probably want to stick with the traditional version here.

 Other Classical Conditioning Stuff: You can do amazing things with discriminative stimuli.
 You can train people to respond to very specific stimuli, or to very general "categories" of stimuli.
 For example, we can get pigeons to discriminate early Monet's paintings from Picasso's.
 Also, by drawing out the "schedule" of reinforcement, you can also train animals to respond for many, many times without getting reinforced.
 For example, we can get people to pull slot machine levers scores of times without a win.

 After Conditioning: After the events of an Operant Conditioning story, a behavior either has an increased or decreased rate of occurrence.
 Often there is a big increase or decrease specifically when a particular stimulus is present.
 So, if you know the world that a person has lived in before, you know something about why they respond now in certain ways in the presence of certain objects, events, or situations.